khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - One Zone-IA is ideal for customers want a lower-cost option for infrequently accessed and re-creatable data but do not require the availability and resilience of Standard or Standard-IA.
 - The minimum storage duration is 30 days before you can transition objects from Standard to One Zone-IA.

+## AWS_System_Manager
+- Using AWS Systems Manager, you can group resources, like Amazon EC2 instances, Amazon S3 buckets, or Amazon RDS instances, by application, view operational data for monitoring and troubleshooting, and take action on your groups of resources
+-
 ## Cloudwatch
 - [Link](https://aws.amazon.com/cloudwatch/faqs/)
 - Monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.